sgeleon/algoliasearch-magento-2/README.md

 The easiest way to install the extension is to use [Composer](https://getcomposer.org/) and follow our [getting started guide](https://www.algolia.com/doc/integration/magento-2/getting-started/quick-start/).

+If you would like to stay on a minor version, please upgrade your composer to only accept minor versions.
+The following example will keep you on the minor version and will update patches automatically.

+`"algolia/algoliasearch-magento-2": "~3.14.0"`

 ### Customisation

 The extension uses libraries to help assist with the frontend implementation for autocomplete, instantsearch, and insight features.
 It also uses the Algolia PHP client to leverage indexing and search methods from the backend.
 When you approach customisations for either, you have to understand that you are customising the implementation itself and not the components it is based on.